WebAssembly performance in Blazor DataGrid

-This section provides performance guidelines for using Syncfusion Blazor DataGrid efficiently in Blazor WebAssembly application.
-The general framework Blazor WebAssembly performance best practice/guidelines can be found here.
+This section outlines performance guidelines for using the Syncfusion Blazor DataGrid efficiently in Blazor WebAssembly applications.
+General Blazor WebAssembly performance guidance is available in the Microsoft documentation.

 NOTE